Frequently Asked Questions

 Yes, as long as they’re not for commercial use.
 Please don’t use flash as this can scare the horses.
 If you’re a professional photographer, you need to obtain a press pass by discretion of the racecourse manager Sally Iggulden – call 01482 867488 for more information.

 Alcohol is permitted, but only as part of a substantial picnic – we allow 4 cans of lager (or equivalent) or one bottle of wine per person as a guideline.
 We do not permit bottles of any neat spirits to be brought in.
 We do allow pre-mixed spirit drink cans (Pimms, Gin & Tonic etc) as part of a picnic and no more than 4 per person.
-If located during a random bag search, bottles of spirits will be confiscated and unfortunately cannot be returned after the event.
+If located during a random bag search, excess alcohol will be confiscated and unfortunately cannot be returned after the event.

-Programmes are on sale for £2.50 from the souvenir shop and turnstiles.
+Raceday programmes will be available to download from our website the day before each raceday.
 They tell you what horses are running on the day, who’s riding them, what colours they’ll be in and their recent form.
 They also have tips on how to make the most of your day, like how to bet, where to eat and drink, information on the racecourse and the welfare of the horses.

 No sorry – dogs are not allowed on the racecourse.